poddnahh/pbitemplateapp/README.md

 ## 🚀 Overview

-The **Power BI Template Download App** is a free tool that provides users with **quick and easy access to over 200 Power BI templates**.
+The **Power BI Template Download App** is a free tool that provides users with **quick and easy access to over 130 Power BI Dashbaords, over 200 Power BI visual and 1500 Excel templates**.
 Instead of manually searching through each template within Power BI, users can use this app to **search, filter, and preview** templates based on their needs.

 ## 🎯 Features